hardin47/website/Math150/Notes/05-log.md

 \begin{align}
 p(x) &= \beta_0 + \beta_1 x
 \end{align}
 which we have already seen is problematic for a variety of reasons.
-However, any **unit increase in $x$ gives a $\beta_1$ increase in the risk** (for *all* values of $x$).
+However, any **unit increase in $x$ gives a $\beta_1$ increase in the risk** (for *all* values of $x.)$
 * **log-linear**
 As long as we do not have a case-control study, we can model the risk using a log-linear model.
 \begin{align}
 \ln (p(x)) = \beta_0 + \beta_1 x
 \end{align}
-The regression coefficient, $\beta_1$, has the interpretation of the **logarithm of the relative risk associated with a unit increase in $x$**.
-Although many software programs will fit this model, it may present numerical difficulties because of the constraint that the sum of terms on the right-hand side must be no greater than zero for the results to make sense (due to the constraint that the outcome probability p(x) must be in the interval [0,1]).
+The regression coefficient, $\beta_1,$ has the interpretation of the **logarithm of the relative risk associated with a unit increase in $x.$**  Although many software programs will fit this model, it may present numerical difficulties because of the constraint that the sum of terms on the right-hand side must be no greater than zero for the results to make sense (due to the constraint that the outcome probability p(x) must be in the interval [0,1]).
 As a result, convergence of standard fitting algorithms may be unreliable in some cases.

 ## Estimating coefficients in logistic regression  {#logMLE}